 17. They Disappear

 If your partner is usually open about their whereabouts but suddenly becomes unaccounted for, it could be a sign that something is wrong.
-For example, your partner may tell you they’re going to a store 10 minutes away, but return home an hour later with no items.
+For example, your partner may tell you they’re going to a store 10 minutes away but return home an hour later with no items.
 Moreover, if your partner begins staying out late without communicating–or worse, if your partner does not come home some nights without discussing it with you beforehand–this could indicate infidelity.

 18. They Complain About You

 Your partner may also try to complain about you by constantly comparing you to others.
-For example, your partner may compare you with the partner of someone else you know citing how this person is more attractive, fit, intelligent, or successful, and suggesting that you could be too if you just tried harder.
+For example, your partner may compare you with the partner of someone you know, citing how this person is more attractive, fit, intelligent, or successful, and suggesting that you could be too if you just tried harder.

 19. They’re Overprotective of Electronic Devices